rubis-lab/oscar-pages/remote-lab.md

 background: '/img/bg-oscar.png'
 ---

-The remote laboratory extends the accessibility of OSCAR.
+testThe remote laboratory extends the accessibility of OSCAR.
 It consists of the following components:
 - OSCAR platform,
 -	track,
 -	monitoring system,